MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -DefaultTimeZone
-Specifies the default time zone for new site collections in this Web application.
+Specifies the default time zone for new site collections in this web application.

 ```yaml
 Type: Int32